Universal Panel Tester (UPT@UH)

 The jacks are controlled individually by a servo-controlled hydraulic system consisting of a 5,000-psi pump, a control board with 60 four-way valves, 0.7 km of hardline steel tubes and high-pressure hoses, and a servo-control system.
 The servo-control system enables panel testing in either load-control or strain-control modes and has the capability of switching from one mode to another in real time.

-The facility is the only one of its kind in the United States in terms of the stress states that it can generate in full-scale test panels.
+UPT is one-of-a-kind in terms of the stress states that it can generate in full-scale test panels.
 It can apply compression, tension, shear, bending, and torsion loads as well as any of their combinations.
 The Universal Element Tester consists of thirty-seven in-plane jacks and seventeen out-of-plane jacks.
 It includes three in-plane rigid links that serve as in-plane reaction supports and three out-of-plane rigid links that are used to maintain equilibrium in a three-dimensional space.

 Demonstration of in-plane testing with UPT